Doug Cockle

-Doug Cockle is an American actor and director.
-He is currently working as a freelance actor.
+Douglas Steven Cockle (born 16 September 1970) is an American actor and director.
 Cockle is known for his voice-over roles in videogames, most notably of Geralt of Rivia in The Witcher series.
 He was nominated for a Game Award for Best Performance, a British Academy Games Award for Performer, and won Golden Joystick Award Best Gaming Performance for his portrayal of Geralt in The Witcher 3: Wild Hunt.